Crow-22-01-2024/Crow-22-01-2024/README.md

 </div>

 ### About me
-I'm currently learning Spring Boot and expanding my backend development skills.
+I'm currently learning Ruby on Rails and expanding my backend development skills.
 Passionate about coding, problem-solving, and constantly seeking new challenges.

 My favorite aspect of programming is when you start to imagine and visualize the solution as if it physically existed in front of your eyes.